-1) Have an area set up for filming.
+1. Have an area set up for filming.
 Make sure that the lighting is adequate – not enough light will make the video dark.
-It is often best to film these during the day, using natural sunlight, but if this isn’t possible, use desk lamps to help with the lighting situation.
+It is often best to film these during the day, using natural sunlight, but if this isn’t possible, use desk lamps to help improve the lighting situation.

-5) If you don’t feel comfortable giving the exact names of stores or malls that are located close to where you live, you can simply say that you bought them from a local store.
+5. If you don’t feel comfortable giving the exact names of stores or malls located close to where you live, you can simply say that you bought them from a local store.
 Remember the rules of the Internet – don’t share too much of your personal information!

-9) If you have a blog or social network page that you would like your YouTube viewers to check out, you can create a short clip to put either at the beginning or end of the video, with the URL and a short message.
-If your subscribers enjoyed your video, they’ll be sure to check out your blog!
-This is a great way to build an audience, and get traffic to your other pages!
+9. If you have a blog or social network page that you would like your YouTube viewers to check out, you can create a short clip to put either at the beginning or end of the video, with the URL and a short message.
+If your subscribers enjoy your video, they’ll be sure to check out your blog!
+This is a great way to build an audience and get traffic to your other pages!

-10) If you want feedback from your video, film yourself thanking the viewers for watching, and to leave a question or comment for you to read in the comments section on your video.
+10. If you want feedback from your video, film yourself thanking the viewers for watching and ask them to leave a question or comment for you to read in the comments section on your video.
 Some people will be sure to ask for the exact link for the product you bought, so be prepared for that.